mebabo1/menano/README.md

 Smartbox64 requires 5GB of space to install, including the wine installation

+The library with the FFmpeg codec is ready on SmartBox64 Two codecs now work with wine9.18: GStreamer and FFmpeg Therefore, you may not need to install K-Lite Codec Pack in wine9.18

 In-game, GStreamer is suitable for playing videos If you want to watch more videos, install the [K-Lite Codec Pack](https://codecguide.com/download_kl.htm) After selecting the Basic version and clicking the Next button, we recommend that you do not adjust any options during installation.

 ```sh